Almost non-negative scalar curvature on Riemannian manifolds conformal to tori: Introduction

 \end{conj}

-We note in particular that one needs to make precise the condition which one will add to prevent bubbling from occurring along the sequence.
-In the case of dimension $n=3$, Christina Sormani \cite{Sormani-scalar} has stated a precise conjecture where a uniform lower bound on the area of closed, minimal surfaces in $M_j$ is assumed in order to avoid bubbling.
-This condition is called the MinA condition.
-In the $n$ dimensional case it is not clear what the correct assumption should be in order to avoid bubbling.
-In the main theorems below we will see the author's choice for avoiding bubbling in the $n-$dimensional, conformal case.
+Without the upper bound on diameter it is possible for a sequence to converge to a cylinder or even Euclidean space.
+Without the lower bound on volume a sequence could collapse to a circle or a point, even if one assumes nonnegative sectional curvature.
+We also note that one needs to make precise the condition which one will add to prevent bubbling from occurring along the sequence because otherwise a sequence could converge to a torus with a sphere attached.
+In the main theorems below we will see the author's choice for avoiding bubbling in the $n-$dimensional case.
+In addition, in section \ref{sect:Reduction} the author discusses how Conjecture \ref{MainConjecture} can be reduced to the conformal case by taking advantage of the resolution of the Yamabe problem.

-The first results in this direction are given by Gromov in 2014 \cite{GroD} and by Bamler in 2016 using Ricci flow \cite{Bamler-16} where if one assumes that a sequence of tori with almost non-negative scalar curvature converges in the $C^0$ sense then one can show $C^0$ convergence of the sequence to a flat torus.
+The first results in this direction are given by Gromov in 2014 \cite{GroD} where he assumes that a sequence of tori with almost non-negative scalar curvature converges in the $C^0$ sense then one can show $C^0$ convergence of the sequence to a flat torus.
+Subsequently, Bamler in 2016 \cite{Bamler-16} was able to show the same result using Ricci flow.

-There has also been progress on the conjecture, made precise by Sormani \cite{Sormani-scalar}, where the MinA condition replaces is what rules out bubbling in Conjecture \ref{MainConjecture}.
-In \cite{AHMPPW}, the author, Hernandez-Vazquez, Parise, Payne, and Wang study the warped product case of the conejcture by Sormani.
-We were able to show uniform, GH, and SWIF convergence when the sequence is either a doubly warped product or a singly warped product.
-The main tools were Sobolev estimates, maximum principle estimates, and the Stampacchia Lemma which were then combined with a theorem by the author and Sormani \cite{Allen-Sormani} which gives conditions on an a sequence of warped products which converge in $L^2$ that implies convergence in the uniform, GH, and SWIF sense.
-The stronger notion of convergence in this case is a consequence of the warped product assumption.

-In \cite{PKP19}, Cabrera Pacheco, Ketterer, and Perales study the graphical case of the Sormani conjecture.
-By adding some conditions which are motivated by the work of Huang and Lee \cite{HL} and the work of Huang, Lee, and Sormani \cite{HLS} they were able to show volume preserving intrinsic flat convergence for an interesting class of graphs over flat tori which satisfy Conjecture \ref{MainConjecture}.
+There has also been progress on the conjecture, made precise by Sormani \cite{Sormani-scalar}, where the MinA condition is what rules out bubbling in Conjecture \ref{MainConjecture} for dimension $n=3$.
+In \cite{AHMPPW}, the author, Hernandez-Vazquez, Parise, Payne, and Wang study the warped product case of the conjecture by Sormani where we were able to show uniform, GH, and SWIF convergence when the sequence is either a doubly warped product or a singly warped product.
+In \cite{PKP19}, Cabrera Pacheco, Ketterer, and Perales study the graphical case of the Sormani conjecture and by adding some conditions which are motivated by the work of Huang and Lee \cite{HL} and the work of Huang, Lee, and Sormani \cite{HLS} they were able to show volume preserving intrinsic flat convergence for an interesting class of graphs over flat tori which satisfy Conjecture \ref{MainConjecture}.
+Recently, Lee, Naber, and Neumayer \cite{LNN} prove a version of Gromov's conjecture under $d_p$ convergence where a lower bound on entropy is assumed with many interesting examples for dimension $n \ge 4$ given in Section 9.